schnerring/schnerring.github.io/content/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated/index.md

 }
 ```

 Run `terraform apply` to deploy everything.
-It takes around 45 minutes to complete.
-Share your thoughts with me in the comments or on Twitter!
+It takes an hour to complete.
+Please share your thoughts with me in the comments or on Twitter!